Russian-American Company: Californias

-The first ship to trap furs in either Alta or Baja California for the RAC was in 1803.
-An American vessel captained by Joseph O'Cain, the O'Cain, was contracted to trap sea otters on the Baja California peninsula, with half of the furs caught property of the RAC.
+The first ship to hunt for furs in either Alta or Baja California for the RAC arrived in 1803.
+An American vessel captained by Joseph O'Cain, the O'Cain, was contracted to hunt sea otters on the Baja California peninsula, with half of the furs caught property of the RAC.
 On board the ship besides its American crew were 2 RAC staff and 40 natives, principally Aleuts, along with some Alutiiq of Kodiak Island.
 The hunting equipment used in the expedition was of indigenous origin, including the notable iqyax boats.
 Based in San Quintín, Alaskan natives caught sea otters from Misión de El Rosario de Abajo to Santo Domingo (located in the modern Comondú Municipality).
 Returning to Kodiak Island in June 1804, the O'Cain contained a total of 1,800 sea otter skins caught by the natives or purchased from the Spanish.
 Under similar terms other American captains were employed over the years, with Aleuts continually used to trap California sea otters, specific operations employing upwards of 300.
 During the period between 1805 and 1812 Baranov supplied Aleut laborers to 10 American ships sent to California, with over 22,000 pelts gathered.